sdoxsee/sdoxsee.github.io/blog/_posts/2020-01-06-stop-overloading-jwts-with-permission-claims.md

 # TL;DR

-The authorization that OAuth2 provides is likely a subset of all the authorization you need.
-OAuth2 deals with what I call "**identity authorization**".
-I think that we've often misunderstood authorization by trying to make OAuth2 do more authorization than it's supposed to by customizing JWT access tokens (that should be about "identity") with application-specific role and permission claims that don't belong there.
+The authorization that OAuth 2.0 provides is likely a subset of all the authorization you need.
+OAuth 2.0 deals with what I call "**identity authorization**".
+I think that we've often misunderstood authorization by trying to make OAuth 2.0 do more authorization than it's supposed to by customizing JWT access tokens (that should be about "identity") with application-specific role and permission claims that don't belong there.

 # Authentication and authorization

-You've probably heard it said that OpenID Connect (OIDC) is about _authentication_ while OAuth2 is about _authorization_.
+You've probably heard it said that OpenID Connect (OIDC) is about _authentication_ while OAuth 2.0 is about _authorization_.

 * Authentication is about _who you are_
 * Authorization is about _what you can do_

 This is all true.
 However, it's not quite that simple.

-# What kind of authorization does OAuth2 provide?
+# What kind of authorization does OAuth 2.0 provide?

-OAuth2 is about authorizing (or delegating authority to) applications to do things on a user's behalf without requiring them to hand over their credentials.
-In addition to this, OAuth2 "scopes" let the user decide to grant all or some of the scopes requested by the application.
+OAuth 2.0 is about authorizing (or delegating authority to) applications to do things on a user's behalf without requiring them to hand over their credentials.
+In addition to this, OAuth 2.0 "scopes" let the user decide to grant all or some of the scopes requested by the application.
 But, you can't simply trust a user!
 The application has its own rules about what the user can do that go beyond the scopes that the user granted the application.
-Application rules are not what OAuth2 should be used for and scopes have a more specific [purpose](https://auth0.com/blog/on-the-nature-of-oauth2-scopes/).
+Application rules are not what OAuth 2.0 should be used for and scopes have a more specific [purpose](https://auth0.com/blog/on-the-nature-of-oauth2-scopes/).

 > The application has **its own rules** about what the user can do that go _beyond_ the scopes that the user granted the application

-OIDC and OAuth2 are very related.
+OIDC and OAuth 2.0 are very related.
 You don't need OIDC for authentication.
-Facebook, Github and many others just customize OAuth2 for authentication in addition to authorization.
-What's special about OIDC is that it standardizes authentication on top of OAuth2 so that it can be handled consistently.
-With OIDC handling authentication, OAuth2 can get back to the business of authorization--but specifically, the authorization of applications to act on a user's behalf.
+Facebook, Github and many others just customize OAuth 2.0 for authentication in addition to authorization.
+What's special about OIDC is that it standardizes authentication on top of OAuth 2.0 so that it can be handled consistently.
+With OIDC handling authentication, OAuth 2.0 can get back to the business of authorization--but specifically, the authorization of applications to act on a user's behalf.
 Nothing more.
-Both are really about "**identity**" so I'd call OAuth2 authorization "**identity authorization**."
+Both are really about "**identity**" so I'd call OAuth 2.0 authorization "**identity authorization**."

 # The evolution of JWT access tokens

 OIDC introduced JWTs for their ID Token but, soon, applications began using JWTs for their access tokens as well.
-Even though the OAuth2 spec never even had JWTs in view, JWTs have the advantage that they let us verify the token without having to go back to the authorization server--as we _must_ for opaque tokens.
+Even though the OAuth 2.0 spec never even had JWTs in view, JWTs have the advantage that they let us verify the token without having to go back to the authorization server--as we _must_ for opaque tokens.
 I believe JWTs have become so popular because we don't have to take the performance hit of continually going to another server to validate them and allows us to know who a request was made on behalf of, without having to keep session state on your server.
 We pack the access tokens with "claims" about the user's identity and the scopes they've granted to the client application.
 Over time, however, we've packed more and more into those JWTs--including application roles and permissions.

 **Note**: There's a case to be made for "identity roles" as opposed to "application roles" being present in JWTs.
 Identity roles would be those roles that apply throughout the entire universe of services you have.
 In fact, they allow simple mappings from identity roles to application roles if needed so that you don't have to explicitly handle mappings for each user.
 However, the concept of "identity roles" seems a bit short-sighted since a so-called "identity role" may cease to apply when the next service is incepted.
 {: .notice}

 # Conflating identity with permissions

 In adding application roles and permissions to our tokens, we've conflated identity with permissions.
 The access token given to us by the Authorization Server is really about identity or "identity authorization".
 Yes, it's confusing.
 How can an "authorization server" not be about authorization?
 Well, it still is.
-With OAuth2, subsequent to "authentication" at the Identity Provider, the user then has the ability to grant authorization to the application to act on the their behalf.
+With OAuth 2.0, subsequent to "authentication" at the Identity Provider, the user then has the ability to grant authorization to the application to act on the their behalf.
 So despite it being "authorization", it's authorization to act as that "identity"--limited by the granted scopes.

 # Consequences of identity and permission conflation in JWTs